nephio-project/docs/content/en/docs/porch/contributors-guide/_index.md

 All tests can be run using `make test`.
 Individual tests can be run using `go test`.
 End-to-End tests assume that Porch instance is running and `KUBECONFIG` is configured with the instance.
-The tests will automatically detect whether they are running against Porch running on local machien or k8s cluster and will start Git server appropriately, then run test suite against the Porch instance.
+The tests will automatically detect whether they are running against Porch running on local machine or k8s cluster and will start Git server appropriately, then run test suite against the Porch instance.

 ## Makefile Targets